sam-almighty/Activity-Tracker-with-LogDNA/manage_eu_acc.md

 You must enable your account to be `EU-Supported` so that logging instances in Frankfurt are supported by EU members.

-Consider the following information when you turn on the `EU Supported` flag in your account:
+Consider the following information when you turn on the `EU-supported` flag in your account:
 * Support is handled by team members in the European Union (EU).
 * In the event that your issue requires non-EU expert assistance, it will be reviewed and approval given prior to any non-EU intervention.
 * You can filter and identify the {{site.data.keyword.cloud_notm}} Catalog services that are EU-Supported.